Continuing with our trip from part 1,

 We were meeting Don at Wellington Airport.

 Thelma had decided while in Christchurch that she (so that meant ‘we’) couldn’t drive home so we would need someone to do it for us.
-I had insisted that I could do it.
-This was why God had planned for me to be there; but Thelma cannot be talked around.

 She paid for Don to fly down from Tauranga to drive us home.
 I had managed to change it to have him meet us in Wellington rather than Christchurch as it would have cost a fortune in flights and ferry tickets and Thelma let me change her mind.